gnieboer/tsp-redesign/pages/how-to-invest/index.md

 # How to invest

-The TSP offers an array of investment options for your retirement.
-You can choose your own mix of investments from short-term U.S. Treasury security to index funds comprised of domestic and international stocks.
-Or, if you prefer, you can choose one of our “Lifecycle” L Funds that use professionally determined investment mixes designed to deliver a balanced approach to investing based on when you plan to retire.
+We offer an variety of investment options for your retirement.
+You can choose your own mix of investments from short-term U.S. Treasury security to index funds made of domestic and international stocks.
+Or, if you prefer, choose one of our Lifecycle (L) Funds that uses a professionally determined investment mix designed to deliver a balanced approach to investing based on when you'll need your money.

 ##### In this section: